If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 So overall, I would suggest staying at the Walt Disney World Dolphin Resort if:

-- You want to reduce to overall cost of a Disney vacation using SPG points for your stay
+- You want to reduce to overall cost of a Disney vacation using Marriot points for your stay

 - You don’t mind a total lack of Disney magic at your resort